getroomservice/manymerge/README.md

 ## Differences from Automerge.Connection

 **ManyMerge does not use DocSet.** Unlike Automerge.Connection, ManyMerge does not know how you store your documents.
-If it did, all the hubs would have to store many, many documents of many different peers.
+If it did, all the hubs would have to store many, many documents of many different peers in memory, which doesn't scale well.

 **ManyMerge does not multiplex many document updates over the same network.** If you want, you can implement this yourself by just batching messages in your `sendMsg` function.